RainbowMiner/RainbowMiner/README.md

 All rigs will be automatically set to status "online", at [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) and rest idle within RainbowMiner.
 If someone starts a rental, RainbowMiner will detect this and run the respective miner exclusively, until the rental ends.
 All other rigs on [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) will be deactivated, for that time.

 If you want to include [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) into RainbowMiner's profitability checks and switching operation, so that it behaves just like a normal pool, set "EnableMining" to "1".
 Only do this, if [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) is your only pool, because the mining prices (these are the prices setup at [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069)), will not reflect the real market prices.

+### How can I quickly copy my current configuration to a new rig?

+RainbowMiner comes with easy setup configuration.
+Download a setup.json at http://localhost:4000/setup.json from your current rig, copy it into the new rig's RainbowMiner folder *before first start* (you may easily reset RainbowMiner by simply deleting the complete `".\Config"` folder).
+Now answer two inputs and off you go.
+More info can be found here.

 ### How can I make sure, my hand tuned config files in the Bin folders, will not be deleted during miner updates?